 c.
-Provides comments on EC-related assessments, evaluations, legislation, and proposed toxicity/risk assessment regulations on hazards, exposures, and conditions of use to the ASD(S) and the DASD(ENV).
+Provides comments on EC-related assessments, evaluations, legislation, and proposed regulations on hazards, exposures, and conditions of use to the ASD(EI&E) and the DASD(E&ER).

 d.
-Plans, programs, and budgets for the implementation of RMAs needed to reduce the likelihood or severity of impacts to people, the environment, and DoD missions, programs, and resources.
+Plans, programs, and budgets for the implementation of RMAs needed to reduce the likelihood or severity of impacts to DoD missions, programs, and resources in the functional area(s) assigned to ASD(S).

 2.6.
-ASD(HA).
-Under the authority, direction, and control of the Under Secretary of Defense for Personnel and Readiness, the ASD(HA):
+ASD(IBP).
+Under the authority, direction, and control of the USD(A&S), the ASD(IBP):